 To be honest, we were not going to include the Callaway EZ Scan in our tests to find our product recommendations.
 However, one of our editor's golf buddies got this stunning gadget for his birthday right around the time the research for this article was done.

 Turns out our whole group just loved this piece of technology.
 The EZ part is not a lie.
-This is the easiest and most convenient rangefinder we've tested.
+This is the easiest and most convenient rangefinder we've tested and it will be a long term addition to our buddy's golf bag.

-The bottom line with this is that you shouldn't expect something fancy, but a very accurate rangefinder that tells you and accurate measurement of your distance to the flag.
+The bottom line with this is that you shouldn't expect something fancy, but a very accurate rangefinder that tells you and accurate measurement of your exact distance to the flag after easily locking onto the flag.

 3rd Best Overall